The Federal Bank Limited (NSE: FEDERALBNK) Q3 2026 Earnings Call dated Jan. 16, 2026

 Unidentified Participant

 Okay.
-The other one is on you know, two or three segments of your loan mix.
-One, I wanted to check gold loans.
-Are you seeing any kind of yield pressure or pressure to raise LTV, etc. And or is, you know, the market largely rational at this point of time as well?
+The other one is on two or three segments of your loan mix.
+One, I wanted to check, gold loans, are you seeing any kind of yield pressure or pressure to raise LTV, et cetera?
+And — or is the market largely rational at this point of time as well?

 Harsh Dugar

-That.
-Hi.
-The pressure on yield on gold loans in general would be there because of the falling interest rates and some of the PSU banks offering rates.
-But the gold loan book has grown substantially.
-We have actually maintained our yields on a gold loan book.
+Harsh here.
+The pressure on yield on gold loans in general would be there because of the falling interest rates and some of the PSU banks offering rates, but the gold loan book has grown substantially.
+We have actually maintained our yields on our gold loan book.
 The challenges on LTV has actually not happened because our LTV has actually come off.
-If you look at last quarter, this quarter, the LTV is actually dropped and this is not just for us industry wide phenomena because of the increase in the gold loan prices.
+If you look at from last quarter to this quarter, the LTV has actually dropped, and this is not just for us, industry-wide phenomenon because of the increase in the gold loan prices.
+So we are not going to push growth by targeting only LTV.
+So this is where it is.
+So at this point in time, I would say that the yields are being maintained and managed.
+I don’t see — growth has been reasonably good for us and LTV pressures are not there at this point in time.

 Unidentified Participant